August 22, 2025

 Oboz is best-known for durable, supportive hiking boots.
 In contrast, the Katabatic LT Mid dials down the support to emphasize weight savings over protection.
 It may be a mid-cut, but there's limited ankle support.
 Those ankle collars aren't tall enough or sturdy enough to put up much of a fight.
 That being said, I tested this boot while recovering from a sprained right ankle and only had one painful misstep on the moderate trails I hiked.

 The foot support is pretty good for a lightweight hiking boot.
 With a TPU rockplate under 3/4 of the boot, the Katabatic LT is stiff through the midfoot with moderate flex at my feet's natural flex point.
-That's a good build for well-maintained trails and moderate mountain terrain—more supportive than lightweights built for casual use.
+That's a good build for well-maintained trails and moderate mountain terrain—even though Oboz built this boot for less technical trails.
 The Katabatic adds some arch support, too.
-There's also moderate torsional rigidity, which assisted my injured ankle on side hill trails that put considerable pressure on the outside of my downhill foot and ankle.
-Overall, there's plenty of support for its recommended use—fast hikes with a light backpack or day pack.
+There's also moderate torsional rigidity, which assisted my injured ankle on side hill trails that put considerable pressure on the outside of my downhill leg.

 Weight

 The Oboz Katabatic LT Mid makes the cut for a lightweight hiking boot.
 My pair (men's 12-wide) weighs 2 lb 1 oz—basically tied with the Salomon Cross-Hike 2 as the lightest hiking boot in my (extensive) collection.
 Compared with my favorite lightweight hiking boots, the new Katabatic is 1.4 ounces lighter than the new Salomon X Ultra 5 Mid GTX and 1.9 ounces lighter than the Topo Trailventure 2.
 If weight savings matters most to you, the Oboz Katabatic LT Mid GTS should be on your short list.
+It's legit lightweight.

 Fit